 Unfortunately, when a hard drive is dead, there is nothing you can do on your own.
 As disheartening as it might be to hear it, there are no easy or DIY answers to how to recover data from a dead hard drive.
 You need to make use of a dead hard drive recovery service.

 Hard drives are complex and delicate.
 It takes people with special training to fix them.
 This is where Gillware comes in.
 When your hard drive dies and won’t spin up, or it starts clicking or beeping, you can count on Gillware to provide affordable, professional data recovery services.
 The specialists in our lab know exactly how to recover data from a dead hard drive, and can salvage data safely and reliably from these devices.

 In our cleanroom workstations, engineers with thousands of hours of data recovery work apiece can perform any sort of hard disk surgery.
 We can replace damaged and mangled read/write heads.
 We can swap out burned circuit boards and repair hard drive firmware.
 And we can even burnish the surfaces of scratched hard disk platters, using specially-designed tools.

 We use extremely powerful, fault-tolerant data recovery software to pull data off of freshly-repaired hard drives.
 These software tools are even more powerful in the hands of our expertly-trained data recovery technicians.

 At Gillware, we pride ourselves on world-class data recovery services.
 But that’s not enough for us.
 We also strive to be affordable and customer-friendly, offering lower prices and a truly financially risk-free data recovery process.
-For us, it’s not enough to know how to recover data from a dead hard drive.
-We strive to do it better than anyone else, and cheaper than anyone else.
+There’s no better option in the world for dead hard drive recovery services.
+Get in touch with our recovery client advisors today!